HPEG banner

 The Hawaii Pacific Energy Group

-(HPEG), together with Access Energy Technologies, provides renewable energy projects involving an efficient waste-to-energy technology for clients in the Philippines, Asia, Central America, and throughout the Pacific islands.
+(HPEG), together with Clean Energy Alternatives (CEA), provides renewable energy projects involving an efficient waste-to-energy technology for clients in the Philippines, Asia, Central America, and throughout the Pacific islands.
 In large parts of the world, communities, towns and cities are facing growing serious solid waste management issues and an increasing lack of electricity.
-AET's EnvirOcycler gasifier-thermal oxidation (GTO) technology addresses both problems simultaneously, providing numerous benefits to communities.
+HPEG/CEA's EnvirOcycler reduction-thermal oxidation (RTO) technology addresses both problems simultaneously, providing a number benefits to communities: solid-waste management, electrical energy, and stable jobs.

 Solid Waste Management and Insufficient Electricity Supply Issues